korczis/wims/README.md

 # wims - Where Is My Space?

-This is temporary directory with some files.
+Find where is your space.

 ## Prerequisites